Walking or Biking

 Relax, Slow Down, Enjoy Our Town

 While walking, driving or just being in Rock Hall you will probably notice that most people wave in some form or another often lifting their hand off the wheel of their car, nodding their head, or with a true wave if they are not driving.
 It’s very appropriate for you to initiate or return the wave.
-While walking you may find yourself engaging in a conversation with a local or perhaps another visitor, a way of life here.

 Your Guide to Doing the Rock Hall "Loop"

 Start your journey at the Rock Hall Visitors Center located in the Rock Hall Village at the corner North Main and Rock Hall Avenue/Rt.
 20 - at the blinking light.
-(Restrooms are located here at the Village).
+(Restrooms are located at the Village).

 Be sure to visit all the shops within the Rock Hall Village before heading off!
-Hungry?
-Grab an ice cream at Get The Scoop, or, on weekends, enjoy a delicious donut treat at Grammy's Goodies

 Stroll down Main Street and explore our many shops and specialty stores for confectionery treats, quilting necessities, unique gifts, clothing, photography, and more.